Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types

-We extend the semantic interpretations and reduction rules in order to establish soundness and weak normalization for the extended syntactic system. \Cref{fig:casestudy-reduction} presents the new path selectors, big-step reduction rules for pairs, and the well-formedness property for pair types.
-The big-step reduction for pairs is standard that the two components are evaluated independently to values, after which the pair value $\vpair{v_1}{v_2}$ is constructed.
-Once a pair has been reduced to a value, the projection terms \tfst{t} and \tsnd{t} evaluate to the corresponding components.
+We extend the semantic interpretations and reduction rules to establish soundness and weak normalization for the extended system. \Cref{domrange:fig:casestudy-reduction} presents the new path selectors, the big-step rules for pairs, and the well-formedness property for product types.
+The big-step rules are standard, where two components evaluate independently to values, forming the pair value $\vpair{v_1}{v_2}$, and the projections \tfst{t} and \tsnd{t} then evaluate to the corresponding components.

-\paragraph{Path Selectors.} Analogous to the domain and range selectors for functions, we introduce selectors for product type projections, the first selector (\pathselection{\slfst}) and the second selector (\pathselection{\slsnd}).
-These selectors allow the logical relation to delay the interpretation of projection types until structural information about product types becomes available.
-Since both components of product types are covariant under subtyping, the selectors $\slfst$ and $\slsnd$ preserve path positivity and therefore do not affect the positivity of selection paths.
+\paragraph{Path Selectors.} Analogous to the domain and range selectors, the first selector (\pathselection{\slfst}) and the second selector (\pathselection{\slsnd}) let the logical relation delay the interpretation of product projections until product structure becomes available.
+Since both components of a product are covariant, the new selectors preserve path positivity.

-\paragraph{Well-Formedness.} The well-formed pair property, \likePairType{V}, characterizes value interpretations that behave like interpretations of product types.
-Intuitively, if a pair value $\vpair{v_1}{v_2}$ belongs to a value interpretation $V$, then $V$ must admit projections corresponding to the first and second components.
-Similarly to the well-formed functionality predicate \likeFunctionType{V} used for function types, this invariant allows the interpretation to delay until a sufficiently precise value interpretation is available.
-Once a pair witness is observed, the invariant guarantees that the interpretation can be treated as one corresponding to a product type, revealing the underlying structure required for projections.
+\paragraph{Well-Formedness.} The well-formed pair property \likePairType{V} characterizes how value interpretations that behave like some interpretation of product types.
+If a pair value $\vpair{v_1}{v_2}$ belongs to $V$, then $V$ admits the corresponding component projections.
+It plays the role that well-formed functionality \likeFunctionType{V} plays for arrow types, allowing the interpretation to stay delayed until a pair witness is observed, at which point the underlying structure is revealed for projection.